Vishwanath-Ojha/Notification-System/START_HERE.md

 Welcome!
 You have a complete, working notification system.
 Here's what to do:

-## Option 1: Visit the web application at notification-system-vn-ojha.vercel.app
+## Option 1: Visit the web application at https://notification-system-vn-ojha.vercel.app/

 ## Or to run it locally follow these steps:-